Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 2. heart valve defects;

-3. terminal stage of congestive heart failure;
+3. end-stage congestive heart failure;

-4. metabolic disorder in the myocardium;
+4. metabolic disorders in the myocardium;

-6. decrease in blood volume;
+6. decreased blood volume;

 7. accumulation of air in the pleural cavity and compression of the lobes of the lungs;